HL232/bme590final/README.md

 Licsense: MIT License (See License File)

+**Video Demo of our Project can be viewed at: https://drive.google.com/file/d/1PUV9RYPAMvBxtW2BhL8S4apdYqe0DzgF/view?usp=sharing**

 ## Introduction
 This project is an image processor that is meant to be the basis of a medical imaging processor.
 A graphical user interface (GUI) was developed to allow a user to upload image(s) to a database.
 These images can be processed to produce different effects (like histogram equailzation, contrast stretching, log compression, reverse video, blurring, and sharpening) as well as the associated histogram of the images.
 The images are processed on a web server and the results are returned to the user's GUI, which allows the user to download the images.